Balloons over Waikato: History

-Balloons over Waikato won the Best Not for Profit at the Westpac Business Excellence Awards in 2008.
-In 2014, free bus services were offered for the night glow event.
+Balloons Over Waikato won the Best Not for Profit at the Westpac Business Excellence Awards in 2008.
+In 2014, free bus services were offered for the nightglow event.
 In 2015, Balloons Over Waikato was named Best Established Community Event at the New Zealand Association of Event Professionals awards ceremony.
 In 2017, a hot air balloon landed in the middle of a Hamilton intersection.
 In 2019, the event celebrated its 20th birthday.
 That same year, the City Burn event as part of Balloons Over Waikato was recorded as a summer month highlight.
 The ongoing COVID-19 pandemic saw the Nightglow not go forward in 2020 for the first time in its 21-year history, while the Innes Common morning showcases continued with no audience allowed.